audioclassify/CedarAlert/README.md

 You can test this by moving a '.jpg' image file to any folder within the 'cedar_ftp_path' folder.

-Whan an alert condition is found, a JSON object is sent to 'cedar_alert_folder', which acts as a semiphore in order to decouple the image from the alert functions since the alert functions depend upon a remote mail server.
+Whan an alert condition is found, a JSON object is sent to 'cedar_alert_folder', which acts as a semiphore in order to decouple the image AI inferences from the alert functions since the alert functions depend upon a remote mail server.

 The 'alert_email_process()' connects to an email server via SSL and attaches the image with caused the alert.
 The 'alert_email_process()' defaults to 3 attempts and will log failed attempts.